jagotu/BACIL/thesis_text/thesis_text.md

 In recent years, frameworks appeared that promise to deliver performance comparable to state-of-the-art JIT compilers while requiring only a simple interpreter-style implementation.
 Examples of such frameworks are [RPython](https://rpython.readthedocs.io/) and the [Truffle language implementation framework](https://www.graalvm.org/graalvm-as-a-platform/language-implementation-framework/).
 Researchers concluded that Truffle's performance "is competitive with production systems even when they have been heavily optimized for the one language they support"[^5].

-As the performance aspects of language implementations made by experts (sometimes even designers of these frameworks themselves) are well understood, in this work we wanted to focus on testing another claim: the "reduced complexity for implementing languages in our system [that] will enable more languages to benefit from optimizing compilers"[^5].
+As the performance aspects of language implementations made by experts (sometimes even designers of these frameworks themselves) are well understood, in this work we want to focus on testing another claim: the "reduced complexity for implementing languages in our system [that] will enable more languages to benefit from optimizing compilers"[^5].

-**Is it feasible to achieve the promised performance benefits with an academic interpreter-style implementation of a language runtime?** In this work, we implement BACIL, a runtime for .NET, to answer this question.
+**Is it feasible to achieve the promised performance benefits with an academic interpreter-style implementation of a language runtime?** In order to answer this question, we implement BACIL, a runtime for .NET.

 ## .NET/CLI